-A happy, healthy holiday…for you and your animal
+Follow these helpful tips to ensure a happy, healthy holiday season…for you and your animal companions!

 The holiday season has arrived!
 It’s exciting, it’s busy and for most of us, including our animal companions, it can be a little stressful.
 The last thing anyone needs is an emergency visit to the vet.
 This handy list will help ensure your holidays stay healthy as well as happy.

 Covered with sparkling lights and sheltering a heap of gifts, the Christmas tree is a focal point for many people’s festivities.
 Keep in mind that it’s also going to attract the attention of your dog or cat, so you want to make sure it’s as safe as it is beautiful.

 - Are your ornaments animal-friendly?
 Things like glass, string, elastic bands, artificial snow, tinsel, and the metal hooks used to hang ornaments can spell trouble for your buddy if he swallows them, so consider unbreakable non-toxic alternatives hung with short pieces of ribbon rather than hooks or string.

 - If you just can’t part with your favorite glass ornaments, hang them out of your animal’s reach, and/or keep him away from the tree by surrounding it with a barrier, such as a baby gate, or keeping the room off bounds when you’re not there to supervise.

 - Evergreen needles are sharp and can be injurious and toxic to animals, so consider investing in an artificial tree.
 No, you don’t get the same ambience and aroma as you do with a live tree, but because the needles on the newer models are soft and non-toxic you won’t need to worry if he happens to ingest a few.